(Lachlan Hawkins and Tsoof Baras in studio)

 also pairs up with our

-HAPI Origin Drum in the scales of E Minor and D
+HAPI Origin Drum in the scale of D

 HAPI Mini C Major is the exact same

-scale as the HAPI Slim C Major.
-The Slim has stronger bass response but
+scale as the HAPI Aura C Major.
+The Aura has stronger bass response but

 A Minor Pentatonic.